Kludex/mangum/README.md

     The endpoint url to use when sending data to WebSocket connections in API Gateway.
 This is useful if you are debugging locally with a package such as [serverless-offline](https://github.com/dherault/serverless-offline).

+    Defaults to the `AWS_REGION` value in the AWS Lambda environment.

 - `api_gateway_region_name` : **str**

-    The region name of the API Gateway that is managing the API connections.
+    The region name of the API Gateway contains the connections created by WebSocket APIs.

+    Defaults to the `AWS_REGION` value in the AWS Lambda environment.

 ## Examples

-The examples below are "raw" ASGI applications with minimal configurations.
-You are more likely than not going to be using a framework, but you should be able to replace the `app` in these example with most ASGI framework applications.
+The examples below are ASGI applications (non-framework) with minimal configurations.
+You should be able to replace the `app` in these example with most ASGI framework application instances.
 Please read the [HTTP](https://erm.github.io/mangum/http/) and [WebSocket](https://erm.github.io/mangum/websocket/) docs for more detailed configuration information.

 ### HTTP